 New Names For a New Crop:

 For a while people suggested to me new names for this crop.
 The idea was not to have it associated with the peanut.
 At first someone suggested Apios.
 This is the genus name.
 I think translated it means handsome Icelandic gentleman.
 It was Latin.
 Not many people use the word groundnut to describe peanut but of course it is still used in some countries.
 Recipe books often have groundnut stew in it.
 But when you read about the global use of peanuts there is no parenthesis followed by groundnut next to the name.
-Its the peanut.
+It’s the peanut.
+Peanut is universally accepted and groundnut is regionally accepted.
+Both are used to describe the peanut.

 Another idea is the word hopniss.
-It has no connection or even a descriptive adjective to the plant itself.
+From what I know of it, it has no connection or is even a descriptive adjective to the plant itself.
 Want to deep six a good fruit, nut or tuber?
 Give it a bad name like hopniss.
 Groundnuts were used by at least 12 different tribes throughout North America.
 Depending on the location of the plant, the name would likely be different depending on the language spoken.
 If the name hopniss “sounds like” a certain name in English then that should be discontinued entirely as that is a misinterpretation.
+But, hey why am I complaining?
+What’s in a name?
+Apparently everything .
+A quick look at the names of fruits and vegetables today and you will see what I mean.
+Groundnut.
+Its like finding a nut that grows in the ground.